R-Fig-Con/ESP32-Wi-Fi-Firmware/docs/README.md

 ## Application

-This terminal based application allows for the configuration of the individual ESP MCUs.
+This terminal based application allows for the configuration of the individual ESPs.
 It was built and tested on a Linux environment.

 ### Connect to the ESP